veeneck/ColwichHSO/content/forms/volunteer.md

 fullUrl: "https://colwichhso.com/forms/volunteer"
 subtitle: Volunteer Application
 shoutout: We Need Your Help! 🤚🏽
-overview: Thanks for becoming a volunteer!
-Please look at the available spots below to see how you can help.
-After you submit the form, we'll keep you updated on the specifics for the events you selected.
+overview: Please consider volunteering or donating baked goods for some of the positions below.
+You can sign up for multiple spots if you're interested.
+Just make your selections below, and submit the form.
+Thanks so much!
 modules:
 - modules/common/sponsors.md
 - modules/common/footer.md